ksamaschke/brave-profile-manager/README.md

 # Brave Profile Manager

 Managing Brave Profiles together with .desktop Files on Linux sucks, as Brave does not use the names of the profiles in any file-names or other easily identifyable means.

-So if one wanted to create a dedicated .desktop-File to launch into a certain Brave Profile, this simply would not work, unless I did a lot of research.
+So if I wanted to create a dedicated .desktop-File to launch into a certain Brave Profile, this simply would not work, unless I did a lot of research.

 Or unless I used this script.